 Research for Social Care - Call Specification

-Following successful social care calls in 2018 and 2019, the NIHR will continue to offer social care research funding opportunities via the Research for Patient Benefit programme in its annual Research for Social Care (RfSC) call.
+Following successful social care calls in 2018 and subsequent years, the NIHR will continue to offer social care research funding opportunities via the Research for Patient Benefit programme in its annual Research for Social Care (RfSC) call.

 In the RfSC call we expect research proposals to demonstrate strong links to people with social care needs, to social care service users and carers, and to organisations which provide adult social care services.
 We also expect proposals to demonstrate strong and appropriate research expertise, with teams which can demonstrate a track record of relevant published research.

 The RfSC call is an annual competition for social care research proposals, which will be assessed by a national committee of social care research experts.

 The budget for this call will be £3m, and individual projects will be funded up to £350k.

 Please see the Autism highlight notice on the RfSC call page for details of additional funding for Autism social care research

 19 January 2022

 Applications will be made through universities, local authorities, and NHS bodies or other providers of NHS services in England, which will act as the contracting organisation, be the recipient of the funds, and will be responsible for the delivery of the research.
 The sponsor of the research (that is the organisation directly responsible for securing the arrangements to initiate, manage and finance the study) can be either the contracting organisation or a collaborating partner, as long as that organisation is capable of fulfilling the role of a research sponsor as set out in the UK Policy Framework for Health and Social Care Research.